GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

 If you are looking to benchmark data loading performance, pass `--benchmark` to `train.py`.
 Note that this will run the training loop but does not run the actual training logic.

-If you are looking to benchmark just the listing performance, pass `--listing_only` to `train.py`.
+If you are looking to benchmark the listing performance only, pass `--listing_only` to `train.py`.
 Note that this will skip training altogether.
+Passing `--benchmark` along with `--listing_only` would have the same effect as passing just the latter.

 1. `dataset.py`